 FAQs: Common Fig Tree Questions and Concerns

-A. Unfortunately, no. Figs will stop ripening once you pick the fruit.
-This makes it critical you time harvest to when your fresh figs have ripened.
-It also means though you need to watch carefully and prevent scavenging squirrels or deer from stealing the fruit.
+Unfortunately, no. Figs will stop ripening once you pick the fruit.
+This makes it critical that you time harvest when your fresh figs have ripened.
+It also means that you need to watch carefully and prevent scavenging squirrels or deer from stealing the fruit.

 An espaliered fruit tree is a great option for figs, especially if you are working with limited space.
 Growing a fig tree in an espaliered manner against a wall is also beneficial in areas with colder climates.
 The sunlight radiates from the brick/stone behind the tree to create a warmer microclimate.

 When to Call the Fig Experts

 Figuring out your fig can take more work than you initially thought.
 Planting the tree, understanding its requirements, and battling various pests and diseases might require more than one set of hands.
 For further help with your fig tree, call a local tree care pro near you.
 Let the professionals deal with heavy lifting while you reap the rewards.